-I asked about:
+I asked about the following:

-Louis sits most of the day working and spends the weekend if not doing house chores, then playing tennis.
+Louis sits most of the day working and spends the weekend, if not doing house chores, then playing tennis.
 Just imagine using weakened muscles during the week and then jumping into a sports activity on the weekend will definitely cause pain.

-Louis said that his pain would worsen when serving, hitting a forehand and bending over to pick up a ball.
+Louis said that his pain would worsen when serving, hitting a forehand, and bending over to pick up a ball.
 The pain would ease down once he was resting and sleeping.

 Dr. Jimenez: With the physical examination, I looked at